Thursday, September 10, 2009

 Dear HHSP Sophomores and Juniors,

 Keely Davenport of KAPLAN is giving practice exams to a group of 3 students for this Thursday, Feb.
 26 at 3PM.
 She has room for 2 more students at that time.
-If there are a few students who can take a practice test this Thursday afternoon please, email Keely Davenport at keely.davenport@kaplan.com But please, make haste, for there are only two spots left for this Thursday.
+If there are a few students who can take a practice test this Thursday afternoon please, email Keely Davenport at keely.davenport@kaplan.com

 If you were unable to take a practice exam this past Saturday and can not take the exam this Thursday, you still have an opportunity during Walk in Wednesdays.
 Anyone can come into the Kaplan Center; but mind you, it is 1st come 1st serve, starting at 3 pm; the test center closes at 9 pm.